 Leo grew up in a household obsessed with print and the printed word, where piles of illustrated books formed haphazard columns in every room.
 One fateful day at a car boot fair in Southern England, Leo and his brother bought a job lot of old 2000ad comics and his life was changed from that day on.

-During most of his studies Leo focused his obsessions on Spanish and Russian propaganda art and began working text and bold images into his work.
-Through a symbiosis of words and pictures this art was far ahead of its time in how it communicated complex ideas quickly whilst using the tech of the age to disseminate these ideas far and wide.
+During most of his studies Leo focused his obsessions on Spanish and Russian propaganda art and he began working text and bold images into his practice.
+Through a symbiosis of words and pictures this art was far ahead of its time in how it communicated complex ideas quickly by using the tech of the age to disseminate these ideas far and wide.

 After Bristol, Leo moved to Ireland where he joined the ranks of the army of art school drop outs who wanted to become graphic designers.
 His career in graphic design was short lived but his residence in Ireland continues to this day.

 ‘Things just seemed to fall into place.
 Everything I liked, from collage to painting, propaganda posters to comics, rubbish photocopiers and glossy pop art, just seemed too happily coexist there in that one medium.’

 Since then Leo has adapted the medium of screen printing to suit his needs by experimenting with vertical printing, building a mobile print cart, mashing up screen printing with painting, collage and comics and is, all in all, a very happy print bunny.

 Notable screen print based exhibitions include: